orbeon/orbeon-forms-doc/xforms/tutorial/bookcast/feed.md

 * A page _model_, called `atom.xpl`.
 This page model has an `*.xpl` extension, which tells you that it contains an _XML pipeline_.
 * A page _view_, called `view.xsl`.
 This page view has an `*.xsl` extension, which tells you that it contains an _XSLT stylesheet_.

-So what's the idea page models and page view?
+So what's the idea behind page models and page views?
 The idea is to separate the _production_ of the data to display, from the _visual formatting_ of that data.
 The page model is in charge of the former, and the page view of the latter.
 In the case of the production of the Atom feed:

 * The page model is in charge of fetching the data (the `books.xml` document) from the database.
 * The page view formats that data to produce a valid Atom document.